-Prerequisites for pool in any location Can use pool on labour ward May use pool for labour on labour ward but not to birth May use pool after individualised risk assessment and plan Should not use pool in any location GreenHealthy woman/birthing AmberWomen/birthing Amber Risk of postpartum Amber Any other condition RedMajor medical disease requiring intensive Healthy woman/birthing person, without medical problems which may negatively impact on her labour or baby's wellbeing.
+Prerequisites for pool in any location Green Can use pool on labour ward Amber May use pool for labour on labour ward but not to birth Amber May use pool after individualised risk assessment and plan Amber Should not use pool in any location Red Healthy woman/birthing person, without medical problems which may negatively impact on her labour or baby's wellbeing.
 Good mobility enabling entry to and exit from the pool with minimal assistance.
 BMI less than 35 at booking.
 Uncomplicated pregnancy.
 Maternal observations within normal limits.
 Fetal heart rate normal on auscultation or CEFM.
 Gestation 37 - 42+0 weeks.
-Cephallic presentation with normal fetal growth Singleton pregnancy Engaged head i.e. less than 4/5 palpable per abdomen If ruptured membranes, liquor should be clear Active labour with regular contractions and progressive cervical dilation < 24 hours since SROM Women/birtning people who are or have increased risk of VTE.
+Cephalic presentation with normal fetal growth Singleton pregnancy Engaged head i.e. less than 4/5 palpable per abdomen If ruptured membranes, liquor should be clear Active labour with regular contractions and progressive cervical dilation &lt; 24 hours since SROM Women/birthing people who are or have increased risk of VTE.
 Women/birthing people who have low platelets (minimum 50).
 In labour after prostaglandin or ARM induction Women/birthing people identified with strep B (With IV antibiotic management).
-Risk of postpartum haemorrhage (PPH) Previous history of shoulder dystocia Any other condition which would not normally be considered suitable for the pool (other than those risk assessed red) Previous 3rd degree tear BMI 35 or greater after consultation with their Consultant Obstetrician/Consultant thidwife or PMA Major medical disease requiring intensive maternal monitoring e.g. cardiac disease, diabetes or posing risk of seizure or collapse.
+Risk of postpartum haemorrhage (PPH) Previous history of shoulder dystocia Any other condition which would not normally be considered suitable for the pool (other than those risk assessed red) Previous 3rd degree tear BMI 35 or greater after consultation with their Consultant Obstetrician/Consultan t Midwife or PMA Major medical disease requiring intensive maternal monitoring e.g. cardiac disease, diabetes or posing risk of seizure or collapse.
 Blood borne viral disease.
 Pregnancy complications posing risk of seizure or collapse e.g. current APH, PET Significantly compromised mobility Maternal pyrexia (37.5 on two occasions or 38 once) and/or evidence of active infection Active herpes Gestation less than 37 weeks or over 42 weeks Less than 3 hrs have elapsed since administration of an opiate such as Pethidine, or if the woman/birthing person is still drowsy Meconium-stained liquor Placenta Praevia Breech presentation Significant polyhydramnios (AFI 25 or more).
 Oligohydramnios Non-engaged head Multiple Pregnancy